ankschoubey/old-blog/_posts/2022-12-16-v1-solve-problem.md

 “Oh you don’t feel okay.”
 Just rest.
 Keep resting.

-As if it solves the problem. 🤷🏽‍♂️
+As if it solves the problem. 🤷🏽‍♂️ The problem remains, and just takes a different form.

 ## Life is full of difficulties